ZavierYang/NimGame_project2/README.md

           removeplayer username

-    * remove all player: enter removeplayer than display the second sentence.
+    * remove all player: enter removeplayer then display the second sentence.

         Syntax: